Disability in the United States: Demographics

 The United States Census Bureau is legally charged with developing information on the type and prevalence of disability in the population.
 Statistics reveal the highest percentage of individuals with a disability reside in southern areas such as Texas, Florida, Mississippi, and anywhere along the southern coast.
 The states that include the fewest disabled individuals are western areas of which will include Wyoming, Colorado, and Utah.
 These disabled people are protected by three primary laws.
-They include the Americans with Disabilities Act, Individuals with Disabilities Education Act, and Section 504 of the Rehabilitation Act.
-The primary purpose of collecting ACS data on disability is to help the US Congress determine the allocation of federal funds and inform policies.
+They include the Americans with Disabilities Act, the Individuals with Disabilities Education Act, and Section 504 of the Rehabilitation Act.
+The primary purpose of collecting ACS data on disability is to help the U.S. Congress determine the allocation of federal funds and inform policies.
 It is also used to identify the characteristics of the disabled population of the United States.
 Determining the number and geographical location of people with disabilities is crucial for policies aimed at providing services like public transportation.